-- 1. Lacto-ovo vegetarian meals are available on a meal-by-meal basis to any offender through the alternative meal program at the standard adult facilities. - 2.
-Pork-free meal options are only necessary every Tuesday at the lunch meal (which is the only time pork is served in adult facilities), but are made available daily through the alternative menu line.
-Processes are in place to control the once-weekly handling of pork-containing foods (see the Pork Product Procedures document in the Food Program Standards folder of the Food Service Organization Guidebook located on iShare).
+1. Lacto-ovo vegetarian meals are available on a meal-by-meal basis to any adultoffender through the alternative meal program at the standard adult-facilities.

+- 2. Pork-free meal options are availableonly necessary every Tuesday at the lunch meal (which is the only time pork is served in adult facilities), but are made available daily through the alternative and male CIP menu lines.
+Processes are in place to control the once-weekly handling of pork-containing foods (see the agency's resourcesPork Product Procedures document in the Food Program Standards folder of the Food Service Organization Guidebook located on iShare).
 The Red Wing facility does not serve pork on its menu. - 3.
 Food services operations make reasonable meal accommodations if authorized by the facility religious coordinator for the observation of special fasts and dietary regulations.
-Religious-specific menus are planned under a consultant's guidance and contain foods if deemed necessary for meeting the dietary laws of the corresponding faith. - 4.
-Annual fellowship meals Offenders/residents may attend an annual faith group meal if they meet requirements specified in Policy 302.300, "Religious Programming."
-The group's religious or volunteer coordinator must submit an Offender Group Annual Special Meal Request form (attached) to food services to apply for this meal, at least four weeks prior to the event date and at least two months in advance of the event if non-standard fare is requested. - H. Temporary meal service
+Religious-specific menus are planned under a consultant's guidance and contain foods if deemed necessary for meeting the dietary laws of the corresponding faith.
+Internal guidance documents are created for the appropriate provision and handling of religious meal accommodations. - 4.
+Annual fellowship meals

+Incarcerated people and youthOffenders/residents may attend an annual faith group meal if they meet requirements specified in Policy 302.300, "Spiritual CareReligious Programming."
+The group's religious or volunteer coordinator must submit an Offender Group-Annual Special Meal Request form for Spiritual Care/Religious Coordinators (attached) to food services to apply for this meal, at least four to six weeks prior to the event date as indicated and at least two months in advance of the event if non-standard fare is requested.
+The reference for religious coordinators, "Annual Meal Food Guidance Form," 302.030C.1," is also attached to this policy.